fang150/fang150.github.io/_pages/about.md

   - /about.html
 ---

-> I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me. -- [Ralph Waldo Emerson](https://en.wikipedia.org/wiki/Ralph_Waldo_Emerson).
 > I don't have many failures.
 If I make a cake and it fails, it becomes a pudding. -- [Life Lessons From 100-Year-Olds](https://www.youtube.com/watch?v=9AThycGCakk)